OCCA Diocese of New York

 7. What kind of Christians are you?
 What do you believe about the Bible?

 We're Orthodox Catholic Christians, with roots in the Ancient Patriarchate of Antioch, where the followers of Jesus were called Christians for the first time.
 We believe the Holy Scriptures, commonly called The Holy Bible, to be the inspired word of God, the narrative of God's covenant relationships with the people of Israel, and with the Gentile people.
-We hold to the faith of the seven ecumenical councils.

 8. What can I expect if I come to a service at your church?
 Will it be easy for me to know what to do?